hongnguyenpro/AbLE/README.md

 It also provides easy callbacks for modifying a view directly after it has been added to the layout, and provides many utilities to manipulate them to fit various screen sizes and resolutions.

 A test project is included, and further discussion can be found below the license.
+There is also a sample application available at [Rotten Tomatoes Client](https://github.com/phil-brown/Rotten-Tomatoes-Client/tree/master/Nerdery).

 Check out the Github Page at http://phil-brown.github.io/AbLE/.